JasmeetSingh13/Shair/README.md

 ## Summary

 The goal of this test is to  Make a react application with a fully functional search bar, filters, and a results area.
-The aim is to fetch the Vehicles data from the API and display it with fully functional, responsive Website.
+The aim is to fetch the Vehicles data from the API and display  fully functional, responsive Website.
+The user should be able search the specific vehicle make , type.
+Moreover, with Dropdowns user can filter the data according to different makes and types.

 ### Routes